Isame Faciane: Buffalo Bills

 On November 30, 2016, Faciane was signed to the Buffalo Bills' practice squad.

 Miami Dolphins

 On August 5, 2017, Faciane signed with the Miami Dolphins.
-He was waived on September 2, 2017 for then to play to play the guard position.
+He was waived on September 2, 2017, after making an attempt to transition to the guard position.

 Iowa Barnstormers

 On January 30, 2018, Faciane signed with the Iowa Barnstormers of the Indoor Football League.

 Houston Roughnecks

 In October 2019, Faciane was drafted by the XFL to play for the Houston Roughnecks.
 He was waived on February 19, 2020.
 He signed to the Team 9 practice squad, and then was re-signed by the Roughnecks on March 9, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.